nickangtc/nickang-blog-gatsby/content/blog/2016-03-04-home-automation/index.md

 But IoT is at a really early stage in my opinion.
 As a result, a whole bunch of things that do not require connectivity are now connected.
 Worse still, their creators hardly ever admit that they’re making these things _just because they can_.
 Many of time, I observe, see connected things as a logical step forward.
 You be the judge:

-[Eggminder](https://www.quirky.com/invent/243958).
+Eggminder (link broken, removed).
 Egg tray + reminder.
 Sent to your smartphone.

 ![eggminder](images/eggminderstupidiot.jpg) "Eggminder" smart eggtray that reminds you when you're low on... eggs

-Then, the [HAPIfork](https://www.hapi.com/product/hapifork).
+Then, the HAPIfork (link broken, removed).
 Don’t eat too fast or you’ll… get fat.
 But please don’t worry, we’ll take care of that for you with a smart fork and an app to track your every mouth.

 ![HAPIfork](images/1_hapiforkstupidiot-1024x400.png) "HAPIfork", a smart fork that teaches you the pace to eat